-Templates help minimize this redundancy by creating prototypes that users can use and reuse when needed.
+ESB templates help minimize this redundancy by creating prototypes that users can use and reuse when needed.
 This is very much analogous to classes and instances of classes: a template is a class that can be used to wield instance objects such as templates and endpoints.
-Thus, templates are an ideal way to improve reusability and readability of configurations/XMLs.
-Additionally, users can use predefined templates that reflect common enterprise integration patterns for rapid development of message/mediation flows in the ESB profile.
+Thus, ESB templates are an ideal way to improve reusability and readability of ESB configurations/XMLs.
+Additionally, users can use predefined templates that reflect common enterprise integration patterns for rapid development of ESB message/mediation flows.

 Endpoint Template - Defines a templated form of an endpoint.
 An endpoint template can parameterize an endpoint defined within it.
 You invoke an endpoint template as follows:

-Call Template mediator by passing in the parameter values as follows:- Defines a templated form of a sequence in the ESB profile.
+Call Template mediator by passing in the parameter values as follows:- Defines a templated form of an ESB sequence.
 A sequence template can parameterize XPath expressions used within a sequence that is defined inside a template.
 You invoke a sequence template with the

 For more information on creating and using these templates, see Endpoint Template and